stephanieweisse/stephanieweisse/README.md

 ### Glad to see you here!
-I like to analyze datas and I'm about to become a self-made data analyst👩‍💻 Currently I'm learning on Codecadamy!
+I like to analyze datas and I'm about to become a self-made data analyst👩‍💻Currently I'm learning on Codecadamy!

 <br/>